Wojtekb30/OpenAI-API-requests/README.md

 Incorrect API key, nonexistent AI model or other impossible parameter will result in 404 error.

 ImgChatGPTAgent may not remember the image for longer than one or two next questions.

+If chat history is longer than 100 messages, the AI might stop working.
+It depends on the AI model, for sure.
+I noticed that for GPT-3.5-turbo.